ArwinKhosh/reddit-crawler/docs/README.md

 <!-- Ctrl+K V for preview -->

 # TODO
 1. Incorporate logger.
+(Fist version up and running!)
 2. Create more error checking throughout the chain.
 2. collect data from other subreddits (e.g stocks).
 Either using Task Scheduler or mulithreading.
-3.

 2. Incorporate updated metadata (comment score).
 3. Setting up Task Scheduler / Cron to run script every X minutes.
+(In the works!)
 4. Making a backtester.
 5. Connect to markets API to create a trading bot (or use an existing one).

+# Important Notes
+Some things to keep in mind when setting up ubuntu environemnt. cron only has access to a limited amount of env variables and thus paths. be aware of this.
+I added a PATH in the cron script with root folder of reddit crawler.
+Not sure if this made it work or not.

 # Ideas